codevbus/resume/README.md

 ### v3.0.0
 * Re-design.
 Retain single page, with more emphasis on content and a simpler presentation.
 Converting to MIT license.

+### v4.0.0
+* New re-design that still focuses on brevity and single-page content.
+I took a lot of inspiration from Adrien Friggeri's [great example](https://www.latextemplates.com/template/friggeri-resume-cv).
+In this iteration, I made a serious effort to separate content and formatting between the tex and cls files, respectively.
+This should make future re-factoring and updates easier.